openconfig/attestz/README.md

 - PCR recomputation from the boot log happens in AttestZ service on every attestation when the switches already serve prod traffic.
 For most (if not all) of the PCRs the recomputed values should be the same for all devices which is also inefficient.
 - AttestZ service needs to “know” the measurement events it is looking for in the log or internal DB.
 This may not scale well if the events are expected to change over time or if they differ between different switch vendors.
 Most likely this would imply for switch vendors to provide a simpler version of PCR measurement manifest which defeats the purpose of the approach.

+## Switch Owner Prod TLS Cert Issuance

+Although TLS cert/keys issuance workflow/APIs is outside of the scope of this document, attestz and enrollz require the following handling of private TLS keys for TPM-equipped networking devices.
+Each control card has its own separate prod TLS key pair and cert that it never shares with the other card.
+Each card can perform CSR-style TLS key pair/cert issuance, where TLS pair key is issued by a control card and the private key never leaves a given control card (never shares the key with another card within the same switch chassis either).
+Switch owner will always attest a given control card before issuing a new or rotating an existing prod TLS cert.
+In other words, **switch-owner-issued production TLS credentials/certs can only be accessible to control cards that have been TPM enrolled and attested by switch owner**.
+If a standby control card becomes active/primary, it must use its own TLS cert for all connections with switch owner infra.

+## RMA Scenario

+One benefit of having multiple control cards is a redundancy model where one control card (active) is serving traffic while another card is unavailable.
+In such a scenario a switch owner would typically want to replace the failed control card, while the active card is still serving traffic (aka hot-swapping).
+The newly inserted (standby) card must be TPM enrolled and attested by the switch owner before the card gets access to switch-owner-issued prod TLS cert.
+Thus, conceptually the RMA workflow would be the following:

+1. During the initial device secure install, switch owner TPM enrolls and attests both control cards.
+One of the cards acts as primary, serving prod traffic.
+Each control card has its own switch-owner-issued TLS cert.
+2. One of the cards fails and a new standby card is inserted, while the active card is serving prod traffic.
+3. Active control card conducts an auth handshake with a newly inserted control card.
+   1. Active card sends a nonce to the new standby card.
+   2. Standby card signs the nonce with its IDevID private key and sends it back along with its IDevID cert.
+   3. Active card verifies nonce signature and IDevID cert.
+4. Active card notifies switch owner infra that a new control card is inserted.
+5. Switch owner initiates enrollz and attestz workflow for the new standby card.
+Once attestz succeeds, switch owner issues to the standby control card its own TLS credentials/cert.

+## Building

+`bazel build //proto:*`